EwanC1991/EwanC1991/README.md

 ### Hi there 👋

-I'm a Junior Software Developer based in Glasgow.
-I'm currently looking for roles in the Tech Industry.
-I've recently finished my studies for a Personal Development Award through the CodeClan Professional Software Development Course.
+I'm a Junior Unity Developer based in Elgin.
+I work for Hunted Cow Studios

 ### Projects